univ-of-utah-marriott-library-apple/blade_runner/README.md

 This will run *Blade Runner* using your test configuration files.

-NOTE: If the `jamf` command hangs on `softwareupdate` when enrolling, go to `Settings>Computer Management>Inventory Collection>General` in JAMF Pro and uncheck `Include home directory sizes`.
+NOTE: If the `jamf` command hangs on `softwareupdate` when enrolling, go to `Settings>Computer Management>Inventory Collection>General` in Jamf Pro and uncheck `Include home directory sizes`.
 You can also uncheck `Collect available software updates` for the purpose of testing.

 # Features and How They Work